Joanna Kidman: Academic career

 After a 2001 PhD titled Travelling in the present historic: a case study of socialisation in an academic community in New Zealand at the Australian National University, Kidman moved to Victoria University of Wellington, rising to full professor.

 In early June 2022, Kidman and fellow sociologist Professor Paul Spoonley were designated as the directors of the new Centre of Research Excellence for Preventing and Countering Violent Extremism.
 The research centre was established in line with the recommendations of the Royal Commission of Inquiry's report into the Christchurch mosque shootings to fund research and scholarships into countering terrorism and extremism.
+In early June 2024, the Centre's funding was reduced from NZ$1.325 million a year to NZ$500,000 in the 2024 New Zealand budget.
+The cuts amount to $3.3 million over the next four years.
+Kidman described the budget reduction as a "huge cut" that would affect the Centre's research and operations.
+In mid October 2024, the New Zealand Government ended the remaining NZ$2 million in funding to the Centre.
+A trust spokesperson said that the funding cut would create a gap in research on "White extremism."